Wall Street Scholar FAQs

 Are there scholarships available?

 Scholarships are available on a competitive basis.
-Performance based scholarships are given to admitted Wall Street Scholars starting in freshmen spring semester.
-Other scholarship opportunities are available, as well.
+Performance-based scholarships are given to admitted Wall Street Scholars each semester for first and second years.

 What are some of the co-curricular activities?